Hero Image

 -by Lucas Patterson, associate director for Advancement

-LIFELONG FRIENDSHIP WITH FACULTY LEADS TO SCHOLARSHIP GIFTS
+FRIENDSHIP LEADS TO SCHOLARSHIP GIFTS

 Ron Fox, PhD, was anything but an average college student, and in Physics Professor Ray Hefferlin, he found the perfect faculty mentor to match.
 Their relationship extended far beyond the classroom and made a lasting impression on Fox, who recently honored Hefferlin’s lifetime of friendship by contributing a $100,000 charitable gift annuity and including a bequest in his estate plan to support scholarships for students studying physics at Southern.